chandrakanth98/propertize/README.md

         - Manages overdue invoices with tenant specific grace periods and fees.
         - Sets due dates to month-end on invoices and updates tenants "Next Rent Due" to the next month.
         ##### NOTE: Due to heroku idling all workers after 30min of inactivity the schedule i have setup in the backend wont succeed with running the task.
-        ##### To work around this for demo purposes the function to generate invoices can be manually triggered by visiting the transactions page.
+        ##### To work around this for demo purposes the function to generate invoices can be manually triggered by visiting the transactions page(The function is called in the view)

 ![Invoice page](/static/img/readme/invoice.png)
 - Transactions
     - Searchable table listing all transactions
     - Invoice
         - Individual Invoice pages showing all invoice information
         - Includes functionality to edit invoices, mark them as paid, or void them.
     - Create invoices
         - Create invoice and assign it to a user
         - Create expense invoice